ndcharles/ndcharles.github.io/_pages/about.md

 Speaking of eye for details, digital marketing and tech, as a product manager I spend time analysing web platforms to understand how they work and, how users use them in order to know how platforms should actually work best for its users.

-I currently work as a Data Analyst and also acting as a Product Manager.
+I currently work as a Data Analyst and an acting Product Manager.
 I often create email newsletters and online resources for our company's blog.

 In my own time I am a homeschool teacher for Common Entrance pupils and every other things (albeit in tech).
 I design [WordPress websites](https://opendiari.com/thatbros), [write quick tech articles](https://opendiari.com), and read daily about tech and growth marketing.